Espesen/angular-simple-navbar/README.md

 Simple navbar module for AngularJS.
 Set your routes in your main module's config block and your navbar will be created automatically.
+Navbar listens for $routeChangeSuccess events so if you change your route with $location.path() navbar will be updated.

 Example: